 If you’re planning to move to San Francisco, the cost of living is about 8 percent less than New York’s, but the rent prices are more than 6 percent higher.
 All told, the income needed to live comfortably there is $123,268.

 Even with a strikingly high 2017 median income of $96,265, many San Francisco residents still struggle to meet this lofty level of earnings.
 The city is experiencing a massive affordability crunch, effectively driving out residents without high-income tech jobs.
+Even those with these high incomes still can’t afford to buy property, creating a stressful situation for residents.

 One of the positive things about the city that could cut down on your costs is that there are extensive public transit options to use, as well as many biking paths to help you get where you need to go.
 Unfortunately, forgoing car ownership can only take residents so far when it comes to this high-cost-of-living city.